Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 It contains a list of files and folders, which should not end up at your git repo, i.e. files which should be ignored.
 An important aspect of working with GitHub is that GitHub is meant for code, not data!
 Let’s say we had a data and a data/_raw/, we could add those to the .gitignore file to avoid the data being included in our commits.
 Currently, files like .RData and folders like .Rproj.user should be listed in the .gitignore file, as these are unique to each of your own sessions and shouldn’t be committed to the repo.

-1. Update the .gitignore file and get the updated version to GitHub
+1. Update the .gitignore file with the suggestions above and get the updated version to GitHub (we’ll assume you know how to do that by now 😉).

 Summary

-You have not gotten to play around with collaborative coding using git - Well done!
+You have now gotten to play around with collaborative coding using git - Well done!

 GROUP ASSIGNMENT (Important, see: how to)